From today (Thursday August 9, 2012) on and for everybody's security, I decided that comments will be moderated.

 I've been meaning to do this for a while already, but I never got my hands into actually doing it.

-Initially, it will be barely more than a list, linking to English language sites.
+Initially, it will be barely more than a short list, linking to English language sites.
 Eventually, as time permits and as need might arise, I may further organize the links.

 Guidelines for Submission:

 My idea here is to provide links to